emileswarts/emileswarts.github.com/_posts/2013-02-02-Bind-Key-to-function-ZSH.md

 </pre>

-Reload ZSH and by pressing Control e, it will execute pwd, and ls -al.
+Reload ZSH and by pressing Control e, it will execute ls -al.